Inglan/Allowed-Chrome-Extension-Finder/README.md

 # Allowed-Chrome-Extension-Finder
-Finds allowed chrome extensions on your work profile
+Finds allowed chrome extensions on your work/school profile